Effective date: 20 November 2019

 - All users have an obligation of confidentiality and must conform to the data protection principles to ensure that data is processed in compliance with the legal and ethical requirements.

 - The data owners must ensure that they have sought and obtained, where necessary, all appropriate approvals, ethical and legal, for the data collected.
 OpenRiskNet will provide information on the approval procedure and status, whenever this is provided by the data owner or data provider and collection is technical feasible.
 Listing of the information does not imply that OpenRiskNet guarantees the accuracy of any provided information.

 - For in vivo animal data, the data owner must ensure that national guidelines for their welfare and care during the collection of data have been followed.

 - OpenRiskNet does not guarantee the accuracy of any provided data.

 - OpenRiskNet has implemented appropriate technical and organisational measures to ensure a level of security which we deem appropriate, taking into account the sensitivity of data we handle.
 However, the data provider holds sole responsibility for the usage and distribution of data.

 - OpenRiskNet requires all data provided or used in the OpenRiskNet infrastructure being anonymised before submission.
-This does not limit the use of the OpenRiskNet infrastructure installed locally with suitable security measures prohibiting unauthorised access.

 - Computing of personal and sensitive data on OpenRiskNet e-infrastructure should be run internally by the users on their secure cloud infrastructures under appropriate firewalls.
 OpenRiskNet will not hold any liability for any loss or damage to data.